-For the safety and wellbeing of all of our students, camera usage by students and parents only permitted by school officials.
+For the safety and well-being of all of our students, student cameras are not permitted at school.
 We recognize the importance of school day memories and will designate specific dates and events which cameras will be permitted for.
 This will require teacher supervision of the photographs being taken as well as administrative approval.
 Please understand that we want to ensure the safety and well-being of every student at The New Standard and that circumstances such as the internet and other predators are at large, and we want to protect and ensure you are aware of exposure of your child.

-Students in possession of video footage not approved by administration will be confiscated and if necessary pictures deleted prior to release of camera to parent/guardian.
-After an investigation of the contents, disciplinary action will be at the discretion of the administration.
+Students in possession of cameras that are not approved by administration will be confiscated and if necessary pictures deleted prior to release of camera to parent/guardian.